What is CBT?

 For example: If every time a person sees a dog it either bites or barks loudly at that person, the person begins to feel anxious or scared.
 The dog becomes the object of the person’s fear, and the biting or barking is the cause of this fear.
 Then upon seeing a dog again, which results in the same negative experience, the person begins to form a phobia.
 This means that in the future, just seeing a dog that is not vicious in any way will still make the person feel emotions of fear.
 The development of this fear is called acquisition.

 Fears are not just developed from exposure to an object.
 It can often be inherited from parents who cause their offspring to become wary of certain things, creating a phobia.
 Indeed it is believed that mothers who are overtly fearful are more likely to pass on high fear levels to their children.
-Further reading on the inheritance of fears can be found here.

 How can CBT help?